For the unreleased 1994 movie, see The Fantastic Four. For the 2015 film, see Fantastic Four (2015).

-- Fly-at-the-Camera Ending: In the first movie Johnny does this after recreating the team's Chest Insignia in the sky.
+- Fly-at-the-Camera Ending: At the end, Johnny flies into the camera after recreating the team's Chest Insignia in the sky.

 - Gratuitous Russian: In a wild example of As Long as It Sounds Foreign, the name of the Latverian ship in the Sequel Hook. "Головка пальца ноги" stands for "Head of toe" and made the scene obscenely yet understandably hilarious for Russian viewers.

 - He Knows Too Much: Doom kills the doctor who was checking his condition when he insisted on reporting to the CDC.Doom: (chokes the doctor and throws him to the wall) That's terrible news, but I think I'll get a second opinion.

 - Hospital Hottie: Nurse Kelly who is in charge of Johnny after the accident, is quite pretty and Johnny immediately starts flirting with her.
 She's even credited as "Sexy Nurse".